mazdamike/week5DayPlanner/README.md

 In addition, the current hour has a red background, past hours have a grey background, and future hours have a green background.

+The current day of the month appears in the header of the calendar.

-A screenshot is included in the file list.
+A screenshot is included in the file list - plannerScreenShot.PNG

+Here you can access the [Day Planner](https://mazdamike.github.io/week5DayPlanner/)